dollarshaveclub/stickybits/README.md

 ## Browser Compatibility

 Stickybits works in all modern browsers including Internet Explorer 9 and above.
 Please file and [issue](https://github.com/dollarshaveclub/stickybits/issues) with browser compatibility quirks.

+## Contributing

+Please contribute to Stickybits by filing an [issue](https://github.com/dollarshaveclub/stickybits/issues), responding to [issues](https://github.com/dollarshaveclub/stickybits/issues), adding to the [wiki](https://github.com/dollarshaveclub/stickybits/wiki), or reaching out socially—etc.

+Stickybits is a utility.
+It may often not be needed!
+With shared understanding of `position: sticky` and `position: fixed` along with product awareness, Stickybits can improve as can a shared understanding of the "sticky element issue".
+Is this paragraph over-reaching?
+Yes!
+Help improve it.

 ### Thanks